superfly/docs/flyctl/cmd/flyctl_orgs_invite.md

 Invite a user, by email, to join organization.
 The invitation will be sent, and the user will be pending until they respond.
-See also orgs revoke.

 ## Usage